soverenio/docs/docs/administration/aws-connections.md

         }
         ```

+        !!! info "At the Preview phase, the Principal may look just like `"AWS": "579178354807"`.
+But it will be stored as `arn:aws:iam::579178354807:root`, so that's ok."

-    6. Save the role.
+    2.6.
+Save the role.

-    7. If you have not picked the existing policy on the step 4 above, then go to the Permissions tab and input our defaults:
+    2.7.
+If you have not picked the existing policy on the step 4 above, then go to the Permissions tab and input our defaults:

         ```json
         {